JamesByers/GA-SEA-DAT1/README.md

 **By the end of this lesson you will be able to:**

 * Describe what data science is and the types of problems it can solve
-* List at least 3 types of data
+* Name at least three types of data
 * Describe at least two of the elements of the Final project requirements

 **Topics/Highlights**